mercmobily/simpledblayer/README.md

 Note how `people` is an object which will be tied to the table/collection `people`.
 The second parameter in the constructor is a set of parameters, which in this case include 1) The schema definition 2) the `idProperty`, which needs to be set and refer to an existing field.

-Simpleschema is an object based on [SimpleSchema](https://github.com/mercmobily/SimpleSchema), which provides a way to define extensible schemas with a very simple API.
+Simpleschema is an constrctor based on [SimpleSchema](https://github.com/mercmobily/SimpleSchema), which provides a way to define extensible schemas with a very simple API.
 In this case, the `name` field is required whereas `surname` and `age` are not required but are searchable.

 The `id` field, since it was set as `isProperty`, is forced as `required` and `searchable`.